What is a product-based business?

 But you’ve read this far, so something must be stirring inside you…

-And over the years of working on my products, and with hundreds of clients going through these changes, I’ve developed rapid development techniques and positive feedback loops that I wish I’d had when I first started.
+And over the years of working on my products, and with hundreds of clients going through these changes, I’ve developed modular development techniques and positive feedback loops that I wish I’d had when I first started.

 The competitive advantage in a product-based business